 Vermont's First Affiliated Reinsurance Company

-Earlier this week, Vermont State Officials announced the formation of Vermont’s First Affiliated Reinsurance Company (ARC) by MAPFRE RE, a large global reinsurance company based in Madrid, Spain.
+In March 2019, Vermont State Officials announced the formation of Vermont’s First Affiliated Reinsurance Company (ARC) by MAPFRE RE, a large global reinsurance company based in Madrid, Spain.
 Attorneys Ralphine O’Rourke and Jesse Crary are the advising counsel to MAPFRE RE.

 On July 1, 2018, Vermont officially passed legislation establishing this new type of captive which allows the formation of reinsurance affiliates onshore, and in so doing, avoids the Base Erosion and Anti-Abuse Tax (BEAT) that would otherwise apply to offshore reinsurance placements.
 By building on its experience with traditional captives and special purpose financial insurance companies, Vermont’s new option provides the flexibility found in captive regulation with the recognition that comes to companies complying with traditional insurance company accreditation standards.